ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 3. The tests cover all the scenarios of the code.
 You can check it with **Codecov**.
 4. The test should return the same result each time.
 5. The tests are independent.
-6. Each test tests only one part of the code at a time.
+6. Each test verifies only one part of the code at a time.
 7. The test should run fast.

 `What makes a good unit test <https://stackoverflow.com/questions/61400/what-makes-a-good-unit-test>`_ is an exhaustive list of tips for creating good unit tests.

-As a lot of pymapdl tests imply server connection, most of the test are integration tests.
+Since the majority of PyMAPDL tests imply server connection, most of the test are integration tests.

 `The unit tests and the integration tests <https://github.com/pyansys/pymapdl/blob/main/tests/test_math.py>`_ of the **ansys.mapdl.core.math** library are one of the numerous tests that you can find in